intel/tdx-tools/doc/off_td_debug.md

 -object tdx-guest,id=tdx,debug=on
 ```

-- Add `-s -S` parameter to qemu-kvm so qemu sets up GDB stub server on localhost port 1234 and wait for connection from GDB to Qemu
+- Add `-s -S` parameter to qemu-kvm to sets GDB stub server on localhost port 1234 and wait for connection from GDB to Qemu

 - Append `nokaslr` to TD kernel command line to disable kernel address randomization